-The strong authentication application developed with the Mobile Protector under evaluation requires mobile equipment running Android version 4.4 up to version 9 on architectures armeabi-v7a or arm64-v8a.
+The strong authentication application developed with the Protector OATH SDK under evaluation requires mobile equipment running Android version 5.0 up to version 10 on architectures armeabi-v7a or arm64-v8a.

-The optional user authentication mechanism with biometric fingerprint requires Android version 6 at a minimum.
+The optional user authentication mechanism with biometric requires Android version 6 at a minimum.